nbw/tc-mcp/README.md

 2. Create a feature branch
 3. Make your changes
 4. Add tests if applicable
+5. Test both local and remote modes
-5. Submit a pull request
+6. Submit a pull request

 ## License